International Students

 Each student chooses three majors and one minor: you have the opportunity to put together your very own schedule according to your interests.
 We have about fifteen main subjects and a wealth of minors: your biggest challenge will be to decide which subjects to take!

-All classes are chosen in the first week, and we expect you to show up to the classes you have chosen.
+All classes are chosen in the first week, and we expect you to show up for the classes you have chosen.

 Get moving at the folk high school.
 We will play ball games, do CrossFit, run, and play.
 We also offer a gym membership for those who want to keep up their training during their stay at the folk high school.